(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 “Prince Ashtaroth.”
 Djana’s voice jolted Ashtaroth out of his reverential pose.

-The heq-Ashqen was sitting up with bound and bandaged leg elevated on a low stool.
+The heq-Ashqen was sitting up with his arm bandaged and bound in a sling.
 Uta stood beside him, holding a stylus and clay tablet.
 The second guard—who Ashtaroth would normally have expected outside Samelqo’s tower—was gathering scrolls as though he’d been set a slave’s duties.

 “Sese.”
 Samelqo inclined his head, though Uta, Ashtaroth noticed, continued to scribble into her tablet as though she’d not noticed Ashtaroth at all.
 Samelqo continued.
 “My business with the Ajwata ambassador is almost concluded.
 Stay and wait.
 It would do you well to listen.”